-Despite reading some blogs that say that big trout drop insects from their diet once they get big, my clients and I seem to keep catching lots of large trout, and steelhead, and even salmon on insects and insect imitations less than a half-inch long.
+Despite reading some blogs that say that big trout drop insects from their diet once they get big, (which is BS) my clients and I seem to keep catching lots of large trout, and steelhead, and even salmon on insects and insect imitations that are less than a half-inch long.

 You can catch them yourself but some tackle stores will sell aquatic insects for anglers to use as trout bait.

 Since trout feed on insects a lot when they are younger, they and the larger trout still see them as a good food source that is hard to pass up.
 A size 12 or 14 hook should do the trick with real insects.

 In fact, there are many days when I will catch 10 times more trout with small imitation insects, also known as flies, than all the guys around me fishing with worms and live bait.